Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 • Taxi & Ride-hailing: Taxis are widely available and relatively cheap, but not all drivers speak English.
 If you don’t speak Mandarin, having your destination written down (in Chinese) is helpful.
 Alternatively, use ride-hailing apps like DiDi, China’s version of Uber.
 They even have an English-language version of the app.

-• Walking: If you’re exploring areas like The Bund, People’s Square, Nanjing Road, or Xintiandi, walking is a great option.
+• Walking: If you’re exploring areas such as The Bund, People’s Square, Nanjing Road, or Xintiandi, it is a great option.
 The city has wide sidewalks and lots of pedestrian zones.
 You’ll see a lot more of the city’s charm on foot.

 • Biking: Bike-sharing apps like Hello Bike or Meituan are everywhere, but you’ll need a local SIM card and WeChat or Alipay to use them.
 They’re a great way to explore the French Concession or cycle along the riverside.